 How to solve this problem

-The best way to switch off after work is by getting everything done that you set out to do before the day is over.
+The best way to switch off after work is by getting everything that you set out to do before the day is over.
 This is why productivity is so important because it’s you instinctively know that you deserve to switch off when you’ve ticked everything off the day’s list.

 With this in mind, you can see why it’s so important that you set achievable targets for each day and routinely hit those targets.
 Otherwise, you constantly feel like you’ve never done enough and it’s hard to switch off when you’re not working.